Democracy voucher: Outcomes

 In 2022, a first of its kind study was conducted by the Journal of Public Economics on the effects of Seattle's democracy vouchers program for city council races within the two subsequent election cycles following the programs implementation.
 The study found a substantial increase in the number of unique donors at 350%, with a 53% increase in the total dollar amount of contributions, which the authors of the study attributed to the significant increase in small donations, or donations totaling less than $200.

 Moreover, the study also saw a statistically significant increase in the number of candidates taking part in the elections, at 86%, with attendant decreases in the electoral success of incumbent candidates.

 The total of contributions per city council race remained relatively stable from before and after the adoption of the program, at $2 million to 1.75 million, respectively.
 There was some evidence that suggested a slight depression of private donations compared to before the rollout of the program, though more scholarship and research on the subject is necessary to make any additional definitive claims.

-Oakland
+Oakland, California

-In 2022, Oakland voters approved a "Democracy Dollars" program with 74% approval.
+In 2022, voters in Oakland, California, approved a "Democracy Dollars" program with 74% approval.
 It was modeled on the Seattle program, and will use money from the general fund.
 Budget pressure delayed the rollout from 2024 to 2026.